nixworks/public/news/2005/02/2/index.md

 Find late breaking world news from every corner of the globe at Reuters.com, your online source for international news coverage.

 ### [ The Spanish parliament rejects an appeal from the Basque regional government for more autonomy and a referendum for eventual independence. ](/news/2005/02/2/the-spanish-parliament-rejects-an-appeal-from-the-basque-regional-government-for-more-autonomy-and-a-referendum-for-eventual-independence.md)
-_Context: Basque, Spanish, autonomy, independent, referendum_
+_Context: Basque, Spain, autonomy, independent, referendum_

 ### [ The parliament of Slovenia ratifies the European Union Constitution. ](/news/2005/02/2/the-parliament-of-slovenia-ratifies-the-european-union-constitution.md)
 _Context: European Union Constitution, Slovenia_

 ### [ In Japan, the first of the former residents of the island of Miyakejima return to the homes they left after a volcanic eruption in 2000. ](/news/2005/02/2/in-japan-the-first-of-the-former-residents-of-the-island-of-miyakejima-return-to-the-homes-they-left-after-a-volcanic-eruption-in-2000.md)
-_Context: 2000, Japan, Miyakejima, erupt_
+_Context: 2000, Japan, Miyakejima, eruption_

 ## [Previous Day...](/news/2005/02/1/index.md)